-Spectacular sands—the longest stretch of beach in Hawaiʻi—sweep for 12.5 miles, fringed by postcard-perfect turquoise water.
-The ocean is rough, rowdy and perilous here: watch for sneaker waves as you stroll along the coast.
-Swimmers should stick to the Queen's Pond, an area girdled by a coral reef in Polihale State Park.
-But the big attraction here remains the dunes, which can pile up to 100 feet high.
-In summer, hot sand can slip into your shoes, causing burns.
-Savvy beachgoers wear only wool socks, according to Andrew Doughty, author of excellent "The Ultimate Kauai Guidebook."
-Make sure to pack plenty of water and also an umbrella, if you plan to linger.
+Spectacular sands—making up the longest stretch of beach in Hawaii—sweep for 15 miles starting here, fringed by postcard-perfect turquoise water.
+This patch of ocean is rough, rowdy, and perilous: Watch for sneaker waves as you stroll along the coast.
+Swimmers should stick to the Queen's Pond, an area girdled by a protecting reef.
+But the big attraction at Polihale Beach remains the dunes, which can pile up to 100 feet high.
+In summer, hot sand can slip into your shoes, causing burns; savvy beachgoers wear only wool socks, according to Andrew Doughty, author of the excellent Ultimate Kauai Guidebook.
+Make sure to pack plenty of water—and also an umbrella, if you plan to linger.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Polihale is one of my all time favortie beaches.
 The ever changing conditions from morning to night.
 Be prepared for a bumpy ride depending on the road conditions; highly recommend 4wd.
 What awaits you at the end of the jouryney is well worth it.
 There are restrooms and showers at the very end of the road as well....:)